Jack Roper Reserve

 A Master Plan for Jack Roper Reserve was undertaken in 2012 and it identifies a range of improvements to ensure that the park continues to meet the needs of the community.

-Council received a funding contribution from the State Government to assist with the development of a new Inclusive Playspace at Jack Roper Reserve.
-New swings and climbing nets have already been installed and the old timber fort structure will be removed.
-Some new paths will be constructed in June which may require the closure of the playspace for a short time so the works can be undertaken safely.
+Some new paths will be constructed in February 2016 which may require the closure of the playspace for a short time so the works can be undertaken safely.

 Public Toilets Upgrade

-Also in 2015, the public toilets will be upgraded.
-This will include improved facilities for people with a disability and their carers, a new layout, new fixtures and fittings and a general makeover.
-Temporary facilities will be provided while works are being undertaken.
+The public toilets are currently being upgraded.
+This includes improved facilities for people with a disability and their carers, a new layout, new fixtures and fittings and a general makeover.
+Temporary facilities are being provided while works are being undertaken.
+It is anticipated that these works will be completed in March 2016.

 View Larger Map